About a year ago, I got connected with a guy named Brian Ellwood.

-So 2 extra deals per year is the “break even” point in this scenario.
+So 2 extra deals per year are the “break-even” point in this scenario.
 Anything beyond that is more money than you would have made.
 If your AM isn’t bringing in an extra 2 deals per year, something has gone horribly wrong.
-Plus, we haven't even discussed the power of you getting your time back to work on marketing, strategy, etc.
+Plus, we haven’t even discussed the power of you getting your time back to work on marketing, strategy, etc.

 Part 5: Become a Rockstar Sales Manager